 - Total capacity: 26 teeth (Sutherland’s 4th edition)

 - Pulley centre to centre: 45mm

 - Logic: top normal

-- B pivot: two sprung pivots
+- B pivot: sprung

 - Materials: aluminium rear knuckle, plastic front knuckle, plastic and steel parallelogram plates and steel pulley cage plates.